fkie-cad/bountyhunter/README.md

 For Linux Target:

-Edit sudoers file so that user whose credentials are gathered using the ssh brute force can execute `sudo /bin/bash` without password (see example for metasploitable3 below).
-This is the weak configuration used for the privilege escalation.
+Edit sudoers file so that the user whose credentials are gathered using the ssh brute force can execute `sudo /bin/bash` without password (see example for metasploitable3 below).
+This is a common weak configuration that will be used for the privilege escalation.
 ```
 (...)